Cyber-Finn/Brute-Force-Password-Hash-Cracker/README.md

 # EducationalTool_BruteForce_PasswordCracker_PowerSet
-This is an educational tool that will help you understand how password-crackers work
+This is an educational tool that will help you understand how password-crackers work  <br>
+This tool implements the Power Set algorithm to get all possible combinations of passwords, theoretically making it the most accurate - but least efficient - password cracker out there.  <br>

 ## Notes